Then began I to wax in wisdom,

 The Wolf and the Raven hunt again!

-I am delighted to announce that The Wolf and the Raven, first novel in the Wodan’s Children trilogy, is available once more!
+The Wolf and the Raven, first novel in the Wodan’s Children trilogy, is available once more!
 This is the book that explains how the lives of Brunahild and Gudrun, Sigfrid and Gundohar, first become entwined.
 We meet them first as children, and learn what experiences make them the people who will do the deeds that became one of the greatest European legends.Here we learn how Sigfrid reforged his father’s sword, and the true nature of the dragon he is destined to kill.
 Meanwhile, Brunahild is being trained as a valkyrie in the hills above the Rhine and learning the secrets of Germanic magic.
 Wodan (Odin) also appears, subtly nudging his children in the direction Wyrd needs them to go.

 - Available Now: As a trade paperback from Lulu, our print-on-demand manufacturer.